techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 ## Download S1D13C00 Software from Epson <a name="epson_sw"></a>

-Software package containing the driver source code and demo projects of the S1D13C00 Memory Display Controller is available from this web site:
+Software package containing the driver source code and demo projects of the S1D13C00 Memory Display Controller is available from Epson's web site at

 https://vdc.epson.com/display-controllers/mdc/s1d13c00.